luciagarate/HSC_PSFs/README.md

 The PSF FITS files are compressed FITS files of 4001x4001 pix<sup>2</sup>, where the second extension contains the image data.
 These PSFs models are appropriate for the HSC-PDR3 intermediate-state data which do not have applied the final aggressive background subtraction.
 The intermediate-state data is especially stored for users interested in large extended objects

-There are two versions of each PSF file: symmetric and assymetric.
+There are two versions of each PSF file: symmetric (HSC_PSF_band.FITS) and assymetric (HSC_PSF_band_asymmetric.FITS).
 The first versions were obtained by applying an extra step to make them rotationally symmetric 2-D PSFs.
 The user should choose which one to use depending on their science goals.
+Check paper for more details: <https://arxiv.org/abs/2309.16244>.

 ##  Scripts for PSF reconstruction